THE HEART OF ROCK AND ROLL

 The Baker's Wife

-IN GORDON GREENBERG's charming new revival of "The Baker's Wife," Joseph Stein's and Stephen Schwartz's 30 year-old musical also-ran, it is the Genevieve of Alice Ripley - simmering with sexual desire, haunted by a love denied - that makes this production cook.”
+GORDON GREENBERG's charming new revival of "The Baker's Wife" IS simmering with sexual desire that makes this production cook.”

 - The New York Times